 Note: WenatcheeOutdoors has the most useful Weather & Road, Snow & Avalanche information for the region organized in a way that you can quickly get a read of what’s happening around Central Washington (from the Crest to the Columbia Basin, how safe the snow is, what snow conditions other users are reporting.
 We also have the most complete compilation of Central Washington webcams and these are sometimes very useful in determining where you might plan to go snowshoeing.

 General Safety: Choose your destinations wisely.
-Routes that are popular summer hiking trails, such as McClellan Butte, Granite Mountain or Snow Lake, can be deadly avalanche hotspots in winter and should never be considered as snowshoe destinations.
+Many summer hiking destinations like McClellan Butte, Granite Mountain or Snow Lake, cross dangerous avalanche paths or avalanche runout zones and and require considerable experience and knowledge of snow safety to travel safely.
 Consult a guidebook to find the best low-risk snowshoe routes.
 Knowing how to navigate is also key.
 Snow tends to make the landscape look uniform and obscure landmarks.
 Finally, always let someone know where you are going and when you expect to return and call them when you get home.

 Note: Use the online Snowshoeing Guidebook at WenatcheeOutdoors to find a suitable nearby destination for snowshoeing.

 Clothing and Footwear: Lightweight ski pants, rain pants with long underwear, or snowboarding pants lined with a little fleece layer or regular trekking pants will work well.
-Snow in Western Washington is quite wet, so you’ll want something water resistant.
+Snow in Washington State is often quite wet, so you’ll want leggings that are water resistant.
 Layer your upper body with a quick-dry piece close to your body, then a fleece jacket that can be unzipped for ventilation.
-You want to be a little cold when you start because you will warm up quickly.
-For your feet, you’ll want warm, waterproof boots.
-If your hiking boots come with materials like Gore-Tex, they will be just fine.
+Use gaiters to keep snow out of your boots and coddle your feet with thicker wool (or synthetic) socks.
+Sturdy, over-the-ankle hiking boots made of waterproofed leather or Gore-Tex will work well for snowshoeing.

-Equipment: Rent gear if you want to check out the different types.
-Most snowshoes now have aluminum frames with a decking material that will keep you on top of the snow.
-Teeth or cleats on the bottom are essential for the icy, hardpacked snow of Western Washington.
-Some shoes have straps that secure your boot to the shoe.
-Others offer a binding mechanism similar to ski boots.
+Equipment: Rent gear if you want to check out different types of snowshoes before you buy.
+Most snowshoes now have aluminum frames and a synthetic decking material that keeps you on top of the snow.
+Teeth or cleats on the bottom are essential for the icy, hardpacked snows often found in our mountains.
+Most shoes have straps that secure your boot to the shoe.
+A few snowshoes offer a binding mechanism similar to ski boots.

 Note: Local places to call about snowshoe rentals include the Mission Ridge Rental Shop, the Stevens Pass Nordic Center, Arlberg Sports, Leavenworth Mountain Sports, Sleeping Lady Resort.

 Etiquette: Snowshoeing is an increasingly popular activity, though not without conflict.
-Snowshoeing is permitted on all ski trails but snowshoers are requested to keep to one side and not walk across the ski track.
+Snowshoeing is permitted on all ski trails but snowshoers are requested not to walk in the same tracks used by skiers.
 On steep grades, snowshoers should keep in mind that skiers have the right-of-way.
 Do your best to move to one side and allow skiers to pass.